hyscale/hyscale/docs/hyscale-commands-reference.md

 #### Description

 To deploy an application service which is defined in the hspec file, use the "deploy" command.
 The command requires hspec file, Kubernetes namespace and application name as inputs, additionally profile can also be provided for a service.
-Multiple hspec files (-f `<serviceName1>`.hspec.yaml -f `<serviceName2>`.hspec.yaml `<serviceNameN>`.hspec.yaml) can be provided to deploy multiple services.
-Similarly profiles files (-p `<profileName1>-<serviceName1>`.hprof.yaml -p `<profileName2>-<serviceName2>`.hprof.yaml -p `<profileNameN>-<serviceNameN>`.hprof.yaml) can also be provided for services.
+Multiple hspec files (-f `<serviceName1>`.hspec -f `<serviceName2>`.hspec `<serviceNameN>`.hspec) can be provided to deploy multiple services.
+Similarly profiles files (-p `<profileName1>-<serviceName1>`.hprof -p `<profileName2>-<serviceName2>`.hprof -p `<profileNameN>-<serviceNameN>`.hprof) can also be provided for services.
 At max one profile is allowed per service.

 ## service status